 April 25 - Less than two weeks after a snowstorm of ten inches, another significant snowfall dropped three more inches - despite the fact that the temperature got no lower than 34°.
 This is Central Park's latest measurable snowfall on record.

 July 26 - For the first time this year a daily rainfall of an inch or more fell - the latest date on record for this occurrence (a record that still stands).
 Typically, the average date for the first one-inch+ precipitation total is in the first week of February (it's happened on New Year's Day in seven years).

 August 8 - This was the fifth day in a row with very similar highs/lows: 82°/68° (8/4)-82°/69°-82°/67°-82°/70°-81°/71° (8/8).

 October 24 - This was the third day in a row with a high of 71° and it came a month after another three-day streak of 71° highs (Sept.
 27-29).

-November 5 - The first five days of the month were twelve degrees colder than average, with an average high/low of 42°/33°.
+November 5 - The first five days of the month had close to winter-like temperatures, with an average high/low of just 42°/33° (twelve degrees colder than average).

 November 30 - It was a bitterly cold day with a high/low of just 14°/5° (31 degrees below average).
 This was the earliest date for a reading in the single digits and a high in the teens.
 It was also colder than any day of the winter to come (based on mean temperature).